Dawn breaks / drizzle of white rain / on sprouting buds - Sojo Hino

 with fish at Atari-Ya, a Japanese fishmonger's also in London, producing sashimi for a largely Japanese clientele.

 Sachiko enjoys sharing her knowledge and has taught at Leiths School of Food and Wine and Demuths Vegetarian Cookery School.
 A recent research trip to Japan enabled her to acquire a Tofu Meister Advanced qualification and an International Kikisake-shi certification (sake sommelier).
-She continues to share this new found knowledge through classes at the Harborne Food School, Birmingham alongside a new relationship with The Farm Stratford.
+She continues to share her skills and understanding of Japanese cuisine through classes at Harborne Food School, The Farm Stratford, Colliers Cookery School and White Pepper Chef Academy.